 In most cases, it's the complications of antiphospholipid syndrome — such as deep vein thrombosis, stroke or pregnancy loss — that will prompt you to seek medical care.
 Depending on your complication, you'll likely see a specialist.
-For deep vein thrombosis, for instance, you'll meet with a hematologist or a vascular specialist.
-For stroke, you'll see a neurologist, and for pregnancy loss or complications, you'll meet with your obstetrician or gynecologist.
+For deep vein thrombosis, for instance, you may meet with a specialist in vascular disease, obstetrics or hematology.
+You're more likely to see a specialist if testing done for unexplained clotting or pregnancy loss shows antiphospholipid antibodies.

 What you can do